Frequently asked questions

 On the majority of Master Liveaboard vessels, payment for marine park fees and other on board extras can made in cash or by credit card (Visa or Mastercard).

-PLEASE NOTE: Galapagos Master can NOT accept credit or cards.
+PLEASE NOTE: Galapagos Master can NOT accept credit or debit cards.
 All on board payments must be made in cash only, preferably in USD.

 - Exchange rates for cash payments in currencies other than USD or local currency are based on local bank rates at the time of payment.